Office Hoursfall 2016

 Toni Bowers (Professor) specializes in British literature and culture from Charles II’s restoration in 1660 to the French Revolution.
-Professor Bowers’ research and writing focus particularly on how representations of intimate relations shaped both public and private distributions of power during the seventeenth and eighteenth centuries.
+Professor Bowers’ research and writing focus particularly on how representations of intimate relations shaped both public and private distributions of power during the seventeenth and eighteenth centuries, and on the ongoing discursive construction of "Great Britain."
 She publishes and teaches on seventeenth- and eighteenth-century British writing by and about women, ideologically driven and partisan political writing of that time and place, the discursive construction of "Great Britain" between 1600 and 1800, and early prose fiction from England and Scotland.

 Toni Bowers regularly presents her scholarship across the United States and has lectured by invitation in Canada, England, Finland, France, the Netherlands, and Scotland.
-In addition to her undergraduate teaching, she leads graduate seminars, directs and advises doctoral dissertations at Penn and at other institutions around the world, supervises both undergraduate and graduate-level independent studies, and serves on committees for the English Department, the School of Arts and Sciences, and the University.
-Dr. Bowers co-founded Penn’s Atlantic Studies Seminar in 2001, was Visiting Lecturer at the University of Edinburgh 1999-2000, and was for many years Faculty-in-Residence at Kings Court-English House College House, where she founded the undergraduate humanities society Perspectives in Humanities and inaugurated the Penn Authors' Forum.
-She has been the recipient of a number of fellowships and awards, including fellowships from the NEH, the British Academy, the Newberry Library, the Huntington Library, the William Andrews Clark Memorial Library, and the Harry Ransom Center at the University of Texas at Austin.
+In addition to her undergraduate teaching, she leads graduate seminars, directs and advises doctoral dissertations at Penn and at other institutions around the world, supervises both undergraduate and graduate-level independent studies, and serves on committees at Penn for the English Department, the School of Arts and Sciences, and the University.
+Dr. Bowers co-founded Penn’s Atlantic Studies Seminar, was a year-long Visiting Lecturer at the University of Edinburgh (Scotland), and for many years served as Faculty-in-Residence at Kings Court-English House College House, where she founded the undergraduate humanities society Perspectives in Humanities and inaugurated the Penn Authors' Forum.
+She has been the recipient of a number of national and international fellowships and awards, including from the NEH, the British Academy, the Newberry Library, the Huntington Library, the William Andrews Clark Memorial Library, and the Harry Ransom Center at the University of Texas at Austin.

-Bowers is a core faculty member in Penn's Gender Studies program and a member of the Advisory Board to the McNeil Center for Early American Studies.
-She serves as editorial consultant for a number of academic journals and publishing houses, has served as a Delegate and a member of the Executive Committee of the Delegates for the American Council for Learned Societies, and has served as a Delegate for the Modern Language Association and on its Executive Committee for Restoration and Early Eighteenth-Century Studies.
+Bowers is a member of the Steering Committee and a Core Faculty Member for Penn's Gender Studies program (GSWS), and she is on the Advisory Board to the McNeil Center for Early American Studies.
+She serves as editorial consultant for a number of academic journals and publishing houses, has served as both Delegate and member of the Executive Committee of the Delegates for the American Council for Learned Societies.
+She has also served as a Delegate for the Modern Language Association and on its Executive Committee for Restoration and Early Eighteenth-Century Studies.
 She received her Ph.D. from Stanford.